opendatasoft/ods-documentation/source/sourcing_and_processing_data/defining_a_dataset_schema.rst

            Feature collections are not supported.

    * * Integer
-     * Records are integer numbers.
+     * Field values are integer numbers.
        If a floating point value is found, it is automatically cast to its integer part.

    * * Text
-     * Records are textual data.
+     * Field values are textual data.

    * * File
-     * Records are files sourced with one of the available methods to :doc:`create a dataset with images<creating_dataset_with_images>` (with the File processor, through an archive file or with a specific extractor), creating a field which default type is file.
+     * Field values are files sourced with one of the available methods to :doc:`create a dataset with images<creating_dataset_with_images>` (with the File processor, through an archive file or with a specific extractor), creating a field which default type is file.
 This field type is only available in that case.

 .. _settingfacets: